Unboxed-Software/solana-course/content/mwa-deep-dive.md

 export default MWAApp;
 ```

-The last thing we need to do is to register our MWA app as an entrypoint in `index.js` under the name `MobileWalletAdapterEntrypoint`.
+The last thing we need to do is to register our MWA app as an entry point in `index.js` under the name `MobileWalletAdapterEntrypoint`.

 Change `index.js` to reflect the following:
 ```js